Life upended for Americans as U.S. scrambles to contain coronavirus threat

 With cancellations hitting everything from Little League baseball to school fairs, the rituals of American life started to grind to a halt.

-The NCAA cancelled their annual "March Madness" college basketball tournament.
+The NCAA cancelled its annual "March Madness" college basketball tournament.
 Professional hockey and basketball seasons were halted indefinitely.
 Major League Baseball ended spring training and suspended the first two weeks of the season.

 "Opening day is religion around here," said Frank Buscemi, a self-described sports junkie and Detroit Tigers baseball fan.
 "It makes sense, and you've got to err on the side of caution – we get that.
 It doesn't make it any easier and it doesn't make it any more fun."

-Officials in hard-hit areas, including New York and Washington states, sought to balance the need to protect the public while stopping short of crippling economic activity.
+Officials in hard-hit areas, including New York and Washington states, sought to balance the need to protect the public without crippling economic activity.

-New York state banned gatherings of more than 500 people beginning on Friday, Governor Andrew Cuomo said at a news conference.
-Establishments that can fit 500 people or fewer must halve their capacity.
+New York state banned gatherings of more than 500 people beginning on Friday, Governor Andrew Cuomo told reporters.
+California placed the cap at gatherings of 250 people.

 Hollywood postponed the release of several movies and theatres around the world closed over the health crisis.